darinz/ML/problem-sets/03/ps5/ps5.md

 **Note on Time to Run:**
 The runtime of a good implementation for this problem should be fairly fast (a few minutes); if you find it taking upwards of one hour, please check your implementation!
 (Hint: **For loops are costly**.
 Can you vectorize it or use Numpy operations to make it faster in some ways?
 If not, is looping through data-points or through centers faster?)

+---

+¹ To be more precise, it is both NP-hard in d when k = 2 and k when d = 2.

+² See the references on the Wikipedia page for k-means and k-means++ for more details.